James0937/SU22-Database-Course-Project/doc/Database Design.md

 Report:

 We create this index to help reduce the time cost for the second query.
-After creating index idx_ss for safety score, the time cost in query1 still remains the same, but it in query2 reduces 0.02s.
+After creating index idx_ss for safety score, the time cost in query1 still remains the same, but it in query2 reduces by 0.02s.
 For the first one, since it does not JOIN with the Neighborhood table, so idx_ss will not affect the performance.
 For the second query, the "Neighborhood" table is used during the joining part and safety score is used during the ORDER BY part.
 The index can help reduce the time used here(sort actual time drop from 24.625 to 14.468 and total time drop from 0.03s to 0.01s).

 #### 2.3 Price Range: Upper Bound